Buy a Life Insurance Plan in a few clicks

 year tenureYou can invest in Guaranteed Income Plan for regular income along with market-linked instruments to balance risks.

-An SWP calculator is a strategic financial tool designed to help you map out a regular income stream from your mutual fund investments.
+The SWP calculator is a financial calculator that is strategically made to assist you in mapping out a regular stream of income from your mutual fund investments.

 By entering your total investment, monthly withdrawal amount, and an expected rate of return, the calculator projects the future value of your remaining corpus over time.
 This makes it a valuable tool for retirees and anyone planning to achieve a steady cash flow while their remaining capital remains invested and continues to grow.

-To accurately project the sustainability of your funds, an SWP calculator performs a month-by-month simulation rather than using a direct formula.
+To accurately project the sustainability of your funds, it’s important to know how a SWP calculator works.
+It performs a month-by-month simulation rather than using a direct formula.

 The formula for calculating the SWP is: